amosproj/amos2023ws03-gui-frame-diff/VideoGenerator/README.md

 1. Run `./gradlew test` in the library module to execute unit tests.

+# Video Generator

+## Introduction

+This project provides an abstract class for video generators called `AbstractVideoGenerator`.
+You can extend this class to create your own video generator.
+It allows you to generate videos by adding frames and saving the video to an output path.

+## Getting Started

+### Prerequisites

+Before you get started, make sure you have the following installed:

+- Java
+- Gradle

+### Installation

+1. Clone the project repository to your local machine
+2. Change your working directory to the project folder
+3. Build the project using `./gradlew assemble`
+4. Execute unit tests using `./gradlew test`

+### Initialization

+Your video generator should extend the `AbstractVideoGenerator` class.
+You can then initialize your video generator.

 ## Benchmark

-For the Bechmark the two open and free codecs FFV1 and VP9 were compared.
+For the Benchmark the two open and free codecs FFV1 and VP9 were compared.

 | Results        	| 10    	| 100   	| 500   	| 800   	| 1000  	| 5000  	| 10000 	|
 |----------------	|-------	|-------	|-------	|-------	|-------	|-------	|-------	|